-For delegates that prefer to drive, Cambridge offers a number of Park & Ride sites on the outskirts of the City and journey times into the centre take just a few minutes.
+For delegates that prefer to drive, Cambridge offers a number of and journey times into the centre take just a few minutes.
 If overnight parking is required for your delegates we can offer group rates for central parking locations, Cambridge City Council can offer more information on this service.

 Cambridge City Council is the best resource for the most up-to-date information regarding traveling to, around and access to Cambridge.
 Here you’ll find information about road closures, buses, trains, taxis etc: